jazlab/RC_SR_NV_SBY_MJ_2025/README.md

 ## Instructions for use
 - To run analysis on your own data, replace files in data/ with your own.
+- To reproduce quantitative results in the manuscript, refer to the command line output when running the demo.

 ## Code Overview